 Attending Pharmacy School at Ferris State University

 "I have especially enjoyed seeing undergraduates get involved in fairly high-powered research projects.
-Many of these projects are better than a typically masters thesis.
+Many of these projects are better than a typical master's thesis.
 For example, a former student of mine presented his data at a national meeting and was awarded the top student presentation.
 He was competing against numerous masters and graduate students at that meeting.
 LSSU's small size allows professors to work directly with motivated students and the faculty are truly interested in student success."